 Having clear financial goals means you are assessing your financial situation now and where you want to be in the future.
 Create goals and outline the benefits each target will bring such as financial freedom.
 You’ll be able to go for a vacation and even start your own business.
 Once you look at the bigger picture, you will be motivated to save regularly.
 Setting goals gives you a sense of mission.
 You have the realization that all of your efforts and hard work have purpose or meaning.

 Once you realize you have bad money habits, it is important to avoid them to save you money.
 Getting rid of bad money habits is not easy; it requires a lot of work and sacrifice.
 You also need to learn how to be pennywise, take full control of your finances, make firm decisions, and maintain self-discipline.
-Save a substantial amount of savings may take time, but you will get there and start enjoying financial freedom.
+Accumulate a substantial amount of savings may take time, but you will get there and start enjoying financial freedom.